GCT Beer Festival 2025

 With his captivating voice, raw guitar work, and deeply personal songwriting, Tommy has built a reputation for delivering unforgettable live performances.
 His unique sound blends the best of soul, blues, and folk influences, – infused with a mastery of songwriting, learnt from obsessively listening to the old heroes; Bob Dylan, Townes Vans Zandt, Van Morrison and delivered with a powerful freight train voice reminiscence of singers like Ray Charles and Otis Redding.

-Sunday 3 August, times TBC
+Sunday 3 August, 4pm

 Ethan Stayman